myth7777/LeetCode-Matric/README.md

 3. Commit your changes (\`git commit -am 'Add new feature'\`).
 4. Push to the branch (\`git push origin feature-branch\`).
 5. Submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgements

-- Special thanks to the contributors and open-source community for providing useful libraries and tools that helped in building this project.
-" > README.md